We follow a process that gets them to the best result in the shortest amount of

 We take an educated guess, to quickly prototype.
 Prototypes can take the

-form of a facade of UI, like a clickable Invision prototype.
+form of a facade of UI, like a clickable Figma prototype.
 They could also be

 as simple as sketches or something entirely different, like online ads, phone